saveitforparts/Discovery-Drive-Scan/README.md

 antenna and feed.
 I used the Discovery Dish and various feeds, you could also us a Yagi-Uda antenna like the Arrow II, or a different directional antenna for other frequencies.

+The related dd_astron.py script uses a longer integration time and compensates for Earth's rotation by shifting one degree to the right every 4 minutes.
+This is useful for longer scans on 1420.4MHz.
+If you are in the Southern Hemisphere you may wish to edit this to shift one degree left.
+It has a spearate version of the preview script, dd_preview_a.py, which is nearly identical do dd_preview but with a 10 minute timeout instead of 5 seconds.

 **Requirements:**

 dd_scan uses socket, sys, time, regex, numpy, pyrtlsdr, pylab, argparse, and subprocess.